Muenster ISD eNewsletter

 Dear Muenster ISD students and families,

-We are reaching the end of our first week of Distance Learning.
-We appreciate all of your support from home for your children in this new form of education.
-Our staff is remotely supporting students and families while buildings are closed.
+We are at the end of our third week of Distance Learning.
+We continue to appreciate all of your support from home for your children in this new form of education.
 Be sure to make use of our student help resources, meal program, and other offerings during our facilities closure.
 Links are available at www.muensterisd.net/distancelearning.

 Just a few reminders for the coming weeks:

-- At this time, school is closed-instructing known as "Distance Learning" through Sunday, May 3rd, 2020.
+- At this time, school is closed-instructing known as "Distance Learning" through May 21, 2020 per Governor Abbott's executive order stated on Friday, April 17, 2020.

-- Our Distance Learning Plan will run on a Monday-to-Sunday basis.
+- Our Distance Learning Plan will continue to run on a Monday-to-Sunday basis.
 Muenster ISD Distance Learning Webpage

 Thank you for your continued support and encouragement of our teachers, staff, and administrators.
 We miss you and look forward to all being together again!
 Together, we will continue to educate our Muenster ISD students, because KIDS COME FIRST.